stgeorgeshurstville/bulletin/_docs/reflectionQuestions.md

    - What is the knowledge of God’d will?
    - How does the Gospel produce a life worthy of God?
 4. Why does Paul pray for this?
 Why not just preach the Gospel to them?
-   -What might this tell us about why we don’t pray?
+   - What might this tell us about why we don’t pray?
 5. How does this passage apply this to you, those in your group, family and Christian friends?